MaterSim/AtomisticSimulation/lectures/lec_06.md

 - Thermal conductivity .v.s heat current.
 Applying a temperature gradient causes a heat current to flow, leading to thermal conductivity.
 The faster the decay of heat current autocorrelation, the lower the thermal conductivity.
 - Viscosity .v.s stress tensors.
 In a fluid, applying a shear stress leads to a flow, related to viscosity.
 A high viscosity fluid (like honey) will have a slower decay of the stress autocorrelation function, meaning the fluid “remembers” shear stresses for a longer time compared to a low viscosity fluid (like water).

-These relations are derived from linear response theory, which states that the response of a system to a small perturbation is proportional to the equilibrium fluctuations of microscopic quantities (e.g., heat current, velocity, or stress)
+These relations are derived from linear response theory, which states that the response of a system to a small perturbation is proportional to the equilibrium fluctuations of microscopic quantities (e.g., heat current, velocity, or stress).

 ## 6.3 Thermal Conductivity
 Thermal conductivity $\kappa$ is a measure of a material’s ability to conduct heat.
 The Green-Kubo relation is used to calculate $\kappa$ from the heat current autocorrelation function (HCACF):